onlytomorrow/achardcore/README.md

 - After installing the pack and running `/reload`, run `/function ach:setspawn`.
 This sets the spawn point for revived players.
 By default it is at x0, y64, z0.
 - `pack_format=15` for compatibility with 1.20+.
-- This pack works with any `playersSleepingPercentage`.
+- This pack works with any `playersSleepingPercentage` game rule setting.

 ### Other commands